AElfProject/aelf-learn/docs/testing-deployment/deploy/single.md

 ### 3.2 Get test tokens for deployment

-Go to https://explorer-test-side02.aelf.io/proposal/proposals and login portkey account, and transfer some tokens to sidechain as the smart contract will be deployed on sidechain.
+Go to https://explorer-test-side02.aelf.io/proposal/proposals and login with your [Portkey](https://portkey.finance/) wallet account, and transfer some tokens to sidechain as the smart contract will be deployed on sidechain.

 If you haven't don't have test tokens on your account, you may go to https://testnet-faucet.aelf.io/ to get some free